Grant094/terraforming-mars-vp-calc/README.md

 # Terraforming Mars Victory Point Calculator

-This will be a web application written in JavaScript (JS) that will allow someone to calculate their individual victory points at the end of a game of Terraforming Mars.
+This is a HTML+JS web application that allows a users to calculate the victory points for all players in a game of [Terraforming Mars](https://www.fryxgames.se/games/terraforming-mars/).

+You can see a live version of this application at https://terraforming-mars-vp-calc.onrender.com/.

+# Quickstart
+This app only uses HTML and JavaScript, so you can run the app locally once the files are downloaded.
+No server or data ingestion is necessary.

+# Tech
+- JavaScript
+- HTML